 - a.
-Verify that the order of the peaks in the spectral profile from left to right are: Blue-Green-Yellow-Red-Orange [In the top window] - Verify that the order of the peaks in the raw data from left to right are: Orange-Red-Yellow-Green-Blue [In the bottom window] - 5.
-Verify that the peaks in the spectral profile do not contain gross overlaps, dips or other irregularities - 6.
+Verify that the order of the peaks in the spectral profile from left to right are: Blue-Green-Yellow-Red-Orange [In the top window] - Verify that the order of the peaks in the raw data from left to right are: Orange-Red-Yellow-Green-Blue [In the bottom window] - Verify that the peaks in the spectral profile are sufficiently robust (>750rfu) and do not contain gross overlaps, dips or other irregularities - 6.
 The spectral run name will default to the day, date and time of the run.
 The name may be changed by clicking Rename.